 The best time to plant almonds is when the ground has thawed but young trees are still dormant.
 This gives them time to stretch out their roots before the next winter.
 Find a spot in your yard that gets full sun and protection from cold winds.
 Because they need cross-pollination, you’ll have to plant at least two almonds if you want a large harvest.
 You can plant any almond variety.
 Almond trees like plenty of root space, so plant them at least 15 feet apart.

 This tree can live indoors, but fruit production will be much less likely.
 If you decide to make this trade-off, you’ll need a dwarf almond tree and a 10-20 gallon container with drainage holes that’s easy to move.
+Younger trees will do best in a 10-gallon Air Pot, stocked in our store.
 You’ll have the most luck moving the container plant outside during the summer and bringing it in when it gets cold.

 To plant, you’ll need an almond start either from a nursery or your own grown from seed (see how in the propagation section).
 The start should be at least 6 inches tall before planting it.
 Gently remove the baby almond tree from its container, wet the roots, and massage them out.
 Take care not to damage the taproot, as its health is vital to the rest of the tree.